-Thanks to action by the Virginia General Assembly and Governor McAuliffe in 2014, authorizing over $6 million to perform the necessary preliminary studies, Virginia is on its way to dredging the Norfolk Harbor to a depth of 55 feet and the Southern Branch of the Elizabeth River to depths up to 45 feet.
-Total project costs are estimated at just over $252 million, cost-shared between the State and Federal Governments.
+Thanks to action by the Virginia General Assembly and the Governor in 2014 authorizing over $6 million to perform the necessary preliminary studies, Virginia is on its way to dredging the Norfolk Harbor to a depth of 55-59 feet and widths up to 1,400 feet, and

-Perform Studies for U.S. Army Corps of Engineers General Re-evaluation Report
+Perform Studies for U.S. Army Corps of Engineers General Re-evaluation Report (funded)

-Preparation & Approval of General Re-evaluation Report
+Preparation & Approval of General Re-evaluation Report (funded)

-Project Engineering & Design- $2 million Commitment Needed
+Project Engineering & Design- $2 million (funded)

 WHY IS DEEPENING THE CHANNELS IMPORTANT TO VIRGINIA?